 Green consumerism is a trend that conscious customers and brands need to consider.

-Many business ventures are looking at ways to become more environmentally conscious and eco-friendly by embracing practices like biodegradable packaging, going paperless, and using recyclable supplies.
+Many business ventures are looking at ways to become more environmentally conscious and eco-friendly by embracing practices to refine packaging like using biodegradable materials, going paperless, and using recyclable supplies.
 Therefore, green consumerism is on the rise, and brands need to adapt their business strategy in line with it.

 8. Augmented and virtual reality for shopping